 The drawback of rechargeable batteries is that they have lower durations.
 You can expect between 6-7 hours on a single charge when they're new, but this will decrease over time.

 Top-of-the-range alkaline disposable batteries can set you back roughly £7 to £13 for a pack of four.
 But you don't necessarily need to spend that much.
 Our lab tests have uncovered Best Buy batteries that are a lot cheaper.

 However, the price you pay for the pack isn't the whole story.
-To help you find the best-value batteries for the devices you want to use them in, we calculate the cost per hour of each battery when used in high, medium and low-drain devices.
-The batteries that last longer work out the cheapest per hour.
+The cost per hour of each battery when used in high, medium and low-drain devices is the best indicator of good value.
 We’ve found AA batteries that cost as little as 4p per hour in the most power-hungry gadgets, as well as some that cost up to 13p per hour.

 We’ve tested batteries from Aldi and Lidl – which can cost as little as 25p per battery – alongside big brands Duracell and Energizer to see how they match up.
 Only our tests reveal whether buying cheaper batteries will save you money and hassle.

 Shop around for AA and AAA batteries and the main types you’ll find are alkaline and lithium disposable batteries.

 Lithium batteries last a lot longer in more energy intensive devices.
 We've found that they can give you 2 -3 hours more power than an alkaline battery.
 But they're also much more expensive.